sebastian-fredriksson-bernholtz/json-schema-to-ts/README.md

 ### I get a `type instantiation is excessively deep and potentially infinite` error, what should I do ?

-Since Typescript 4.0 (which was unfortunately released after `json-schema-to-ts` 😅), the TS compiler raises this error when detecting long type computations, and potential infinite loops.
+Though it is rare, the TS compiler can sometimes raises this error when detecting long type computations, and potential infinite loops.

 `FromSchema` goes through some pretty wild type recursions, so this is can be an issue on large schemas, particularly when using intersections (`allOf`) and exclusions (`not`, `else`).

 I am working on simplifying the type computations.
 But for the moment, I don't have any better solution to give you other than ignoring the error with a `@ts-ignore` comment.
-This should not block the type computation, so the inferred type should still be valid.
+If the type computation is not aborted (i.e. you do not get an `any` type), the inferred type should still be valid.
+Otherwise, try opting out of exclusions first (`not`, `ifThenElse` keywords).

-If you find that it's not the case, please, feel free to open an issue.
+If you're still having troubles, feel free to open an issue.